+Provision of the

+development plan (

+to which the issue

+relates:

-Provision of the development plan to which the issue relates: Chapter 4: Promoting Sustainable and Inclusive Economic Growth Planning authority's summary of the representation(s):
+Chapter 4: Promoting Sustainable and Inclusive Economic Growth

 - Fully support the 'town centre first principle' set out within SPP and within the emerging LDP2. - Note that part 1 of Policy SG10 promotes new retail investment within LDP2's defined network of town and neighbourhood centres as a result.